KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 At L₁, awareness genuinely presents as a property of embodied processes. 🧾 Biosa translates the body's encounter with the world into conscious insight.
 The neural correlate genuinely *is* the L₁ expression of the awareness dynamic.
 From within L₁, this translation appears to be the totality of consciousness because L₁'s own logic is structurally complete within its register.

-The Law of Echoed Structure explains why physicalism works so well within its domain.
-L₁ reflects the full lattice fractally.
-The neural correlates that physicalists map are real — they are the embodied echoes of dynamics that operate across the full stratification.
+The Law of Structural Recurrence explains why physicalism works so well within its domain.
+L₁ reflects the full lattice through structural recurrence.
+The neural correlates that physicalists map are real — they are the embodied recurrences of dynamics that operate across the full stratification.
 Every layer's activity leaves a measurable trace at L₁.
 The physicalist maps these traces with precision and rigor.

 ### 2.3 What Physicalism Misses

 The structural limitation is not in the mapping but in the inference.
-Physicalism treats the echo as the source.
+Physicalism treats the recurrence as the origin.

 SP11 §2 formalizes L₁ as the terminal emanatory interface — the point at which declivous motion reaches its outermost expression.
 The metric terminus is the corporeal realm shared by centropic and entropic orientation alike.
 It is not the origin of awareness but its most differentiated expression.

 When Philip Goff observes that decades of effort have not succeeded in explaining a single subjective experience in terms of neural firings, he identifies a genuine structural gap — but the observation itself remains within the physicalist register.
 "Neural firings" are ES / EM phenomena.
 The difficulty is not that neuroscience is inadequate, but that the awareness being expressed through neural processes proceeds declivously from registers that L₁ cannot observe from within itself.

 The hard problem of consciousness, formally stated: L₁ cannot derive the full awareness stratification from its own resources because L₁ is the metric terminus of a declivous procession, not its origin.
-The neural correlate is the L₁ echo of a dynamic that extends through ⧉₁, ⧉₂, ⧉₃, and the full membrane architecture.
+The neural correlate is the L₁ recurrence of a dynamic that extends through ⧉₁, ⧉₂, ⧉₃, and the full membrane architecture.
 Asking L₁ to explain consciousness from within L₁ is structurally equivalent to studying a mirror's surface to determine what generates faces.

 ### 2.4 The Physicalist Contribution